nitad54448/yappari-5-1/README.md

      #label
      #ignore_line
      #data_columns=

-For instance, the definition_file_ZMFLI.ini has this form :

-    [header]=Temp /K before measurement :
-    [label_length]=5
-    #label
-    #ignore_line
-    #ignore_line
-    #ignore_line
-    #ignore_line
-    #data_columns=1,2,3

-The command header will split the datafile (an exemple is /data/custom_file_ZMFLI.txt) in as many datasets it can find in the file, to each data set it will add a label consisting of the first 5 characters found after the header text.
-For example, the Z-MFLI program save a file like custom_file_ZMFLI.txt:
+For example, the Z-MFLI program saves a file like this:

     Temp /K before measurement : 449.810
     measure started : 26/07/2023  18:33:58